Copp31/Code-parts/README.md

  <hr />

+> The following section is for developers

 ## :chart_with_upwards_trend: Test with the comand-line interface <a name="testing-CLI"></a>

 Each script can be tested while running runTests.js.

-- Be sure that your .txt and .js files are in the **correct folder** to run a test.
+- Be sure that your .txt and .js files are both there **mirror folder** to run a test.
-- It is also essential to use the **same name** for these two files.
+- It is essential to use the **same name** for these two files.

 ```
 scripts / autofill